 - 2 tablespoons sugar, preferably coarse sugar

-- TO MAKE THE DOUGH: Let the cream cheese and butter rest on the counter for 10 minutes — you want them to be slightly softened but still cool.
+Let the cream cheese and butter rest on the counter for 10 minutes, so it’s slightly softened but still cool.

-- Line two baking sheets with parchment or silicone mats.
-(Silicone baking mats are great for rugelach.)
+Line two baking sheets with parchment or silicone mats.

-- TO SHAPE THE COOKIES: Pull one packet of dough from the refrigerator.
-If it is too firm to roll easily, either leave it on the counter for about 10 minutes or give it a few bashes with your rolling pin.
+SHAPE THE COOKIES: If the dough is too firm to roll easily, leave it on the counter for about 10 minutes.

-- On a lightly floured surface, roll the dough into an 11- to 12-inch circle.
+On a lightly floured surface, roll the dough into a 12-inch circle.
 Stir marmalade until it liquefies.
-Spread a thin layer of jam over the dough, and scatter half of the nuts and fruits on top.
+Spread a thin layer of marmalad over the dough, and scatter half of the nuts and fruits on top.
 Cover the filling with a piece of wax paper and gently press the filling into the dough, then remove the paper and save it for the next batch.

-- Bake the cookies for 20 to 25 minutes, rotating the sheets from top to bottom and front to back at the midway point, until they are puffed and golden.
+Bake the cookies for 20 to 25 minutes until they are puffed and golden.
 Transfer the cookies to racks to cool to just warm or to room temperature.

 STORING: The cookies can be kept covered at room temperature for up to 3 days or wrapped airtight and frozen for up to 2 months.

-My cookie boxes were a big hit this year!
+My cookie boxes were a big hit!
 It was so fun to have so many new and different flavors to try.
 If you missed any of the wonderful recipes I’ve linked to them below.
 Wishing you all happy holidays and a sweet new year!